orisai/scheduler/docs/README.md

 ## Handling errors

-After all jobs finish, an exception `RunFailure` composing exceptions thrown by all jobs is thrown.
-This exception will inform you about which exceptions were thrown, including their messages and source.
-But this still makes exceptions hard to access by application error handler and causes [CLI commands](#cli-commands) to hard fail.
+After all jobs finish, a `RunFailure` exception composing exceptions thrown by all jobs is thrown.
+This exception reports which exceptions were thrown, including their messages and source.
+However, this still makes exceptions hard to access by the application error handler and causes [CLI commands](#cli-commands) to hard fail.

-To overcome this limitation, add minimal error handler into scheduler.
+To overcome this limitation, add a minimal error handler to the scheduler.
 When an error handler is set, `RunFailure` is *not thrown*.

-Assuming you have a [PSR-3 logger](https://github.com/php-fig/log), e.g. [Monolog](https://github.com/Seldaek/monolog)
+Assuming a [PSR-3 logger](https://github.com/php-fig/log), e.g. [Monolog](https://github.com/Seldaek/monolog),
-installed, it would look like this:
+is installed:

 ```php
 use DateTimeInterface;